Testing Center Spring Semester Hours:

-Students who are well versed in computers may want to take higher level computer courses and waive the basic CIOS 105 course.
+Students who are well versed in computers may want to take higher level computer courses and waive the basic CIS 105 course.
 Computer skills can be assessed with a 105 minute online placement exam.
 The exam consists of a set of four computer activities.
 Scores are available after 3 business days.
-You must receive a score of 80% or higher in order to waive CIOS 105.
+You must receive a score of 80% or higher in order to waive CIS 105.

 No. If all you require is a math or an English placement, then inform the test proctor.

 No. It is not necessary to take all sections in one day.
 If your schedule does not permit you the suggested time needed, then inform the testing center that you are taking only one of the sections and plan to return on another day to take the remainder of the test.